centipeda/zynq-benchmark/RunningBenchmarks.md

 # Running Benchmarks

 _Note that all of this is automated by [run-benchmarks.sh](./run-benchmarks.sh).
-However, the instructions are still kept here for refernece._
+However, the instructions are still kept here for reference._

 ## Requirements
 1. Device is connected to the internet